LikeTheSalad/aaper/.github/ARCHITECTURE.md

 - Two sequential jobs:
   - `release`: publishes to Maven Central and the Gradle Plugin Portal.
-  - `post_release` (runs after `release` succeeds): reads the version from `gradle.properties`, creates a git tag (`v3.1.0`), pushes it, creates a GitHub Release, runs `./gradlew versionBump` to advance `gradle.properties` to the next version, commits and pushes, then opens a PR from the release branch back to `main`.
+  - `post_release` (runs after `release` succeeds): reads the version from `gradle.properties`, creates a git tag (`v3.1.0`), pushes it, creates a GitHub Release, runs `bash .github/scripts/bump-version.sh` to advance `gradle.properties` to the next version, commits and pushes, then opens a PR from the release branch back to `main`.

 ---